Buying your next home

 £925,001 - £1.5 million

-Be aware that if you’re buying a second home (so that you own two or more homes simultaneously), you will have to pay an extra three per cent of stamp duty on top.
+Be aware that if you’re buying a second home (so that you own two or more homes simultaneously), your stamp duty will be 3 per cent higher.

 Use this stamp duty calculator to find out how much you should expect to spend when you move.